atelier-ritz/CoilSystemPython/readme.md

 Subthread.py
      * In a subthread, the input can be obtained via functions defined in "PS3Controller.py".
 See the comments in the file.
 ```

+## oscBetween function (Mar 22, 2018)

+Added oscBetween() function that can be used in "subthread.py".

+This function generates an oscillating value between a lowerbound and an upperbound.

+The following oscillation waveforms are available: sin, saw, sqaure, triangle.

+Please refer to "exampleOscBetween" in "subthread.py" and the "oscBetween()" function defined in "mathfx.py".